 But what does fostering commitment look like practically?

-Even if the dating relationship does end with a break-up, one which has been built on honesty and faithfulness means we can foster good relationship skills and hopefully find it easier to move forwards.
+Even if the dating relationship does end with a break-up, one which has been built on honesty and faithfulness means we can foster good relationship skills and hopefully find it easier to move forward.
 This is because we weren’t cheated on or vice versa, and acted with integrity and tried to build it in the right way.
 (Read What Do You Do If You’re The One Who Got Dumped?)

 But what does fostering commitment look like practically?